 Much like other robo-advisors, Vanguard Personal Advisor Services creates a portfolio for you, then handles all aspects of managing it.
 That includes portfolio rebalancing and reinvesting of dividends.

-Once you open an account, your only responsibility is to fund it and watch it grow.
+Once you open an account, your only responsibility is to fund it and keep your advisor informed of any changes in your financial situation.

 But there are two factors that make Vanguard Personal Advisor Services different from the vast majority of its robo-advisor competitors: